astronomer/docs/learn/airflow-params.md

 ![Bool param example](/img/guides/airflow-params_bool.png)

-Lastly, by providing custom HTML to the `description_html` attribute you can create more complex UI elements like a color picker.
-You can find the code which created the UI element below in [this example DAG in the Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/_modules/airflow/example_dags/example_params_ui_tutorial.html).
+If you provide custom HTML to the `description_html` attribute, you can create more complex UI elements like a color picker.
+For sample code, see the [the example DAG in the Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/_modules/airflow/example_dags/example_params_ui_tutorial.html).

 ![Bool param example](/img/guides/airflow-params_color_picker.png)

 ## Define task-level param defaults

-Defaults for a param at the task level can be set in the same manner as for DAG-level params.
-If a param of the same key is specified at the DAG- and task-level, the task-level param will take precedence.
+You can set task-level param defaults in the same way as for DAG-level params.
+If a param of the same key is specified at both the DAG and task level, the task-level param will take precedence.

 <Tabs
     defaultValue="taskflow"